 Forensic Psychiatry Fellowship

-The NYU Forensic Fellowship is an ACGME-accredited one-year full time program designed to develop proficiency in all aspects of forensic psychiatric practice: evaluation, administration and treatment, including correctional psychiatric treatment.
-Fellows participate in supervised clinical experiences in four principal rotations, each lasting three months at: a court clinic, a jail based in a general hospital, a forensic hospital and an outpatient treatment program of a psychiatric hospital.
+The NYU Forensic Psychiatry Fellowship is an ACGME-accredited one-year full time program designed to develop proficiency in all aspects of forensic psychiatric practice: evaluation, report writing, testimony administration and treatment in correctional settings.
+Fellows participate in supervised clinical experiences in four principal rotations, each lasting three months.
+These rotations include a court-based evaluation clinic, an acute psychiatric unit for pre-trial detainees, a forensic hospital and a mandated outpatient treatment program.
 Fellows also have part-time supervised clinical rotations in a general forensic psychiatry private practice and in a child/adolescent forensic practice.
 Evaluation, research and teaching skills are emphasized at all of our principal clinical sites.
-Fellows participate in a year-long seminar on Ethics; a year-long seminar in Forensic Psychiatric Research; and in the design, development, fulfillment and presentation of an original research project.
+In addition to the didactics described below, fellows participate in a year-long seminar on ethics; a year-long seminar in the basics of law; an original scholarly project that is submitted for publication, a Mental Health Disability law class at NYU School of Law and, for the past several years, a field trip to the U.S. Supreme Court to hear oral arguments about a mental health case.

-This rotation is designed to assist residents in the development of the requisite knowledge, skills, attitudes, and behaviors necessary to competently treat and manage acutely ill psychiatric inpatients who are in the custody of either the New York Police Department or the Department of Corrections.
-The patient population consists of men with a wide range of psychiatric disorders, including Axis II pathology, all of whom are facing legal issues at any point from arrest to conviction and sentencing.
+This rotation is designed to assist fellows in the development of the requisite knowledge, skills, attitudes, and behaviors necessary to competently treat and manage acutely ill psychiatric inpatients who are in the custody of either the New York City Police Department or the New York City Correction Department.
+The patient population consists of men ages 16 years and older with a wide range of psychiatric disorders including a large percentage of seriously mentally ill, all of whom are facing legal issues at any point from arrest to conviction and sentencing.

-This rotation aims to teach Fellows to perform comprehensive outpatient forensic examinations and to write concise forensic psychiatric reports for submission to the courts and probation department.
-The population being evaluated consists of a broad demographic spectrum and wide range of psychopathology; male and female offenders; ages thirteen up to geriatric; and a wide variety of often co-morbid psychiatric disorders.
+This rotation aims to teach fellows to perform comprehensive criminal outpatient forensic examinations and to write concise forensic psychiatric reports for submission to the courts and probation department.
+The population being evaluated consists of a broad demographic spectrum and wide range of psychopathology; male and female offenders; ages 13 years and older; and a wide variety of often co-morbid psychiatric disorders.

-Kirby Forensic Psychiatric Center (KFPC) is a high-security hospital of the New York State Office of Mental Health housing approximately 160 patients, including insanity acquittees, incompetent defendants, and legally committed patients who cannot be managed in less secure settings.
-This rotation helps Fellows develop the requisite knowledge, skills, attitudes, and techniques necessary to work with long-term patients in a forensic setting, to assess dangerousness and competency, and to prepare reports for the court.
+Kirby Forensic Psychiatric Center (KFPC) is a maximum-security hospital of the New York State Office of Mental Health that provides treatment for insanity acquittees, incompetent defendants, and legally committed patients who cannot be managed in less secure settings.
+This rotation helps fellows develop the requisite knowledge, skills, attitudes, and techniques necessary to work with long-term patients in a forensic setting, to assess dangerousness and competency, and to prepare reports for the court.

-At this rotation Fellows are taught to perform comprehensive outpatient forensic examinations for individuals referred or court-mandated to the Assisted Outpatient Treatment Program.
-Fellows learn to construct a "physician's affirmation of findings" report with the assistance of our attorney, which is submitted to the courts.
+At this rotation fellows are taught to perform comprehensive forensic examinations for individuals referred for court-mandated outpatient treatment pursuant to Kendra's Law in New York State.
 Testimony is prepared and presented before the Court on each eligible case.
-The population being evaluated consists of a broad demographic spectrum and wide range of psychopathology male and female offenders; ages eighteen up to geriatric; and a wide variety of often co-morbid psychiatric disorders.
+The population being evaluated consists of a broad demographic spectrum and wide range of psychopathology male and female offenders; ages 18 years and older; and a wide variety of often co-morbid psychiatric disorders.

 The Private Practice of Forensic Psychiatry

 Fellows spend a half-day a week for six months learning about the private practice of general and child and adolescent forensic psychiatry.
-Multiple cases are discussed and the fellows participate in a wide range of evaluations, including child custody, juvenile justice, criminal responsibility, personal injury, disability, immigration issues, fitness for duty, testamentary capacity, personal injury, disability, immigration issues, fitness for duty, testamentary capacity, domestic violence and eyewitness cases.
+Multiple cases are conducted under the supervistion of expert faculty.
+A wide range of evaluations are offered, including child custody, juvenile justice, criminal responsibility, personal injury, disability, immigration issues, fitness for duty, testamentary capacity, personal injury, disability, immigration issues, fitness for duty, testamentary capacity, domestic violence and eyewitness cases.

 Forensic Psychiatry Fellowship